Last Updated on

 (You can read the full travel warning issued by the U.S. Department Of State here:

 The only reason why I did get on my flight the next morning was that friends who had been to Colombia calmed me down and encouraged me to go and not to cancel my trip.
 This reminded me why I had decided to go to Colombia in the first place: because everyone was raving about the country.
 Many of my friends who had traveled around South America declared it their favorite country on the continent, and everyone who had been to Colombia loved it.
 I hadn’t heard a single bad word from people I knew.
-Nobody I knew had warned me that it was NOT safe to travel to Colombia, even as a female, even all by myself.
+Nobody I knew had warned me that it was NOT safe to travel to Colombia, even as a solo female traveler.

 Before I get into details on how safe I felt in Colombia, I want to say this: Had I not boarded that plane, had I let those horrible experiences of other travelers discourage me from visiting Colombia, I would’ve missed what would become one of my favorite trips to date.